 Memory on Your PC may be Insufficient

-If your PC has less overall RAM and other programs are well-utilizing the memory then you may face a memory shortage issue.
-So, the Spotify app won’t be able to make use of enough memory to properly work.
+If your PC has less overall RAM and other programs are well-utilizing the memory, you may face a memory shortage issue.
+So, the Spotify app won’t be able to use enough memory to properly work.
 Hence, you have to free up memory.

 After that try to use Spotify and see if it runs smoothly.